jbh/ibmi-dotfiles/README.md

 #### [.prompt](system/prompt.symlink)

-Your BASH prompt is what appears before every command that your write.
+Your BASH prompt is what appears before every command you write.
 Most systems come with a useful prompt that gives information about your user and the system you're using.
 The default one on IBM i appears like so: